Serotonin: The Happy Hormone Produced In Our Gut

 Serotonin released within the gut has many effects locally, including regulating peristalsis, which is the normal rhythmic movement of the gut muscle that helps move contents along the way1,3.
 Serotonin also regulates digestive secretions and the perception of pain or nausea.
 Excessive serotonin production, as in the food poisoning example, can cause significant gastrointestinal distress.

-With irritable bowel syndrome, the increased sensitivity to pain and the altered movement of the gut is evidence that serotonin is involved.
+With irritable bowel syndrome, the increased sensitivity to pain and the altered movement of the gut is evidence that serotonin levels are involved.
 With IBS, changes to both the level of circulating serotonin and the levels of SERT have been noted, but there are still many questions left to answer1,3.
 Other research has shown that the pain and hypersensitivity of IBS seem to transfer to other animals via fecal transfer, pointing to a microbial link5.

 Probiotics and Serotonin